NORMS - Novel Reservoir Modelling and Simulation

 The group develops and applies new methods to monitor and model fluid flow and transport in subsurface reservoirs and aquifers.
 Applications of the research are numerous and include monitoring and modelling of groundwater flow and contaminant transport, exploitation of essential metals for the energy transition, subsurface energy storage, geothermal resources and magma reservoir processes.

-The NORMS group combines expertise in numerical modelling from the Applied Modelling and Computation Group (AMCG), and in geological modelling, porous media flow and subsurface applications from the Earth and Planets (E&P) and Natural Resources Geoscience and Engineering (NRGE) groups.
+The NORMS group combines expertise in numerical modelling, geological modelling, porous media flow and subsurface applications.
 We collaborate with a wide range of departments, centres and laboratories in Imperial College, such as the Centre for Environmental Policy, the Energy Futures Laboratory, and the Grantham Institute.
 We also collaborate with a wide range of academic and governmental institutions and commercial organisations in the UK and overseas.

 The NORMS group is committed to encouraging equality, diversity and inclusion within our group and in the broader science and engineering community.
 We recognise that science and engineering continues to lack diversity and want NORMS to be a group actively leading change.